TIBCOSoftware/mashling/docs/gateway/README.md

 Policies are called out in the JSON Schema and the types for the V2 package, however, they are not yet implemented.
 This section of the document outlines the third iteration of a proposed policy design.
 This has been reworked following feedback from two previous sessions with the team.

 The new proposed implementation is to treat policies as distinct entities from services and to make each policy invocation atomic.
-The notion of hooks for policies are also introducted in this design.
+The notion of hooks for policies are also introduced in this design.
 As with most entities in the model, a conditional expression is optional and is mostly useful for `after` policy hooks and for feedback into a policy that is invoked in the corresponding `before` hook.
 Lifecycle hook specification is optional.
 If it is omitted the behavior for all policies specified under that `policies` key is the same as if the `before` hook was used.

 This iteration of the policy design adds a policy block to `dispatches` and also expands the schema definition of the policy invocation blocks to introduce the notion of hooks.
 These hooks look like `beforeRoute`, `afterRoute`, `beforeStep`, `afterStep`, etc... and dictate the invocation order for the included policies.
-The ability to add a one off lower level invocation can be achieived by adding the policy to the `policies` key in that lower level entity.
+The ability to add a one off lower level invocation can be achieved by adding the policy to the `policies` key in that lower level entity.

 Unlike the previous proposals, an interrupt is not required to achieve any of the example policies outlined below.
 An interrupt is left in the example below simply because it is a useful flow construct, but it is not required for policies to function.